tchassijordan/figma-rectangle-generator-plugin/README.md

-# Figma Rectangle Generator
+# Figma Shapes Generator

-This is a plugin for Figma that generates rectangles.
+This is a plugin for Figma that generates shapes.
 Please note that this plugin can only be accessed by running it locally on the Figma desktop application.

 ## Prerequisites